Olympus E-M10 III vs Panasonic GM1

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 III has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GM1 relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Olympus E-M10 III and Panasonic GM1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M10 III and the GM1 is in-body image stabilization (IBIS).
-The E-M10 III reduces the risk of handshake-induced blur with all attached lenses, while the GM1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 III reduces the risk of handshake-induced blur with all attached lenses, while the GM1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).